Designing Websites for Users

-- We tend not to read the entire page, rather then scan through it.
+- Viewers tend not to read the entire page, rather then scan through it.

-- We typically are in a hurry and want to find the desired information quickly.
+- Users are typically in a hurry and want to find the desired information quickly.

-- We usually don't need or want to read everything, just the interesting bits.
+- They usually don't need or want to read everything, just the interesting bits.

-- We often pick the first reasonable option, rather then comparing all the options and choosing the best one.
+- Viewers often pick the first reasonable option, rather then comparing all the options and choosing the best one.

-- If we find something that works, we tend to stick with it.
+- If they find something that works, they tend to stick with it.